-Termite Control in Idaho Falls & Surrounding Areas
+Termite Control in Eastern Idaho

 Subterranean termites are the single greatest economic pest in the United States.
 These termites cause billions of dollars in damage each year to homes, historical structures, and commercial buildings.
 Subterranean termites are social insects.
 This means that they live in family groups called colonies.
 Once a colony reaches a certain size, adult males and females will leave the colony and swarm.
 These are the reproductive termites of the colony.
 You may see these swarms during the daylight hours of the spring months.
 Homeowners may see winged termites emerge in large numbers inside their home or from the soil outside.
 The swarmer’s are new termite kings and queens that must leave their parent colony in order to mate and establish new colonies of their own.

 Once a new colony is formed, subterranean termites build distinctive tunnels, often referred to as "mud tubes", to reach food sources and protect themselves from open air.
 They use their scissor-like jaws to eat wood 24 hours a day, 7 days a week.
 Like other termite species, subterranean termites also feed on products containing cellulose.